Course Outline

 Applying PDCA for concrete improvements

-- Defining the problem, cause, actions, and expected outcomes
+- Defining the problem, cause, actions, and expected results

-- The difference between quick fixes and process improvements
+- Distinguishing between quick fixes and process improvements

 Kanban, visual management, and cross-team collaboration